DavidJLambert/python-database/README.rst

-Bundled with this code are 3 VirtualBox Linux guests containing sample databases, one each for Microsoft SQL Server 2017 (which runs on several Linux distros!)
-PostgreSQL, and MySQL.
+Bundled with this code are 3 VirtualBox Linux guests containing sample databases, one each for Microsoft SQL Server 2017 (which runs on several Linux distros!), PostgreSQL, and MySQL.
 Sample Microsoft Access and SQLite databases are also included.
 The sample databases all contain the same data: the small version of the Dell DVD Store database, version 2.1.